Walls of Dubrovnik: Revelin Fortress

 In the period of unmistakable Turkish danger and the fall of Bosnia under Turkish rule, a detached fortress providing additional protection to the land approach to the eastern Ploče Gate was built to the east of the city in 1462.
 The name Revelin derives from rivelino (ravelin), a term in military architecture which refers to work built opposite the city gate in order to afford better protection from enemy attack.
 Danger of Venetian assault suddenly increased in the times of the First Holy League, and it was necessary to strengthen this vulnerable point of the city fortifications.
 The Senate hired Antonio Ferramolino, an experienced builder of fortresses in the service of the Spanish admiral Doria, a trusted friend of the Republic.
 In 1538 the Senate approved his drawings of the new, much stronger Revelin Fortress.
 It took 11 years to build it, and during that time all other construction work in the city had stopped in order to finish this fortress as soon as possible.

 The new Revelin became the strongest of the city fortresses, safeguarding the eastern land approach to the city.
 Shaped in the form of an irregular quadrilateral with one of its sides descending towards the sea, it is protected by a deep ditch on the other.
 One bridge crosses the protective ditch and connects it to the Ploče Gate, while another bridge connects it to the eastern suburb.
-The construction work was executed so perfectly so that the devastating earthquake of 1667 did not damage Revelin.
+The construction work was executed so well that the devastating earthquake of 1667 did not damage Revelin.
 Divided into three large vaulted rooms in its interior, Revelin became the administrative center of the Republic.